 4. Future uncertainty

-After being burned by this shutdown, many teams are wary of investing further in Atlassian's incident management ecosystem.
+After being burned by this shutdown, many teams are wary of investing further in Atlassian's incident management products.

 Complete guide to Opsgenie alternatives